ROBOTICS

 Swipe to see more testimonials

-Each day, pathology teams manually search for lymph nodes in surgically removed cancer tissues.
+Each day, healthcare teams manually search for lymph nodes in surgically removed cancer tissues.
 This error-prone process can cause staging mistakes and delay treatment decisions.
 Yet, it remains a crucial step for cancer care.

 Video will load when scrolled into view